MileHacker Logo

 • Green Bazaar (Zelyony Bazaar):

 Almaty's bustling central market, active since the Soviet era.
-Open daily (closed On mondays).
-Haggling is sometimes possible.
+Open daily (closed Mondays).
+Haggling is at times possible.
 Try local snacks.

 • Republic Square:

 Large central square with the Independence Monument, a towering obelisk commemorating Kazakhstan's independence.
 Good for photography, popular gathering spot.
-Free access.
+No-cost access.

 • Historical Context: